matloff/fastBigStat/README.md

       population.

-    - In computer science, the data are often viewed as fixed, but some analyses described the data as coming from a "data generating mechanism" and the like.
+    - In computer science, the data are often viewed as fixed, but some analyses describe the data as coming from a "data generating mechanism" and the like.

     - We take the statistical view here.
 Typically the data are assumed